Ali İsmet Öztürk: Aerobatics career

-By 2003, in a quest for perfection to bring the highest performance in the sky over world's best air shows Öztürk has custom built the "Mor Menekşe" (Purple Violet), an awesome, single-seat aerobatic biplane of his own design.
-With its extensively modified airframe and engine (407 hp), Purple Violet is entirely in a class of its own.
+By 2003, Öztürk had designed and custom built the "Mor Menekşe" (Purple Violet), a single-seat aerobatic biplane with a modified airframe and engine (407 hp).

 In 2005, he performed during the Royal International Air Tattoo (RIAT) held in the United Kingdom and known as the world's largest military air show.
-Not only was he the first civilian Turkish pilot to join the show but he was awarded "the best aerobatic pilot" in the civilian category, as well.
+He the first civilian Turkish pilot to join the show and was awarded "the best aerobatic pilot" in the civilian category, as well.

-In 2006, he displayed in "ILA Berlin Air Show" organized by the German Aerospace Industries Association (Bundesverband der Deutschen Luft – und Raumfahrtindustrie e.V. – BDLI) and he became the first Turkish pilot to be invited to this "world’s oldest aerospace trade show".
+In 2006, he performed in "ILA Berlin Air Show" organized by the German Aerospace Industries Association (Bundesverband der Deutschen Luft – und Raumfahrtindustrie e.V. – BDLI), the first Turkish pilot to be invited to the "world’s oldest aerospace trade show".

-In 2007, he was honored by EAC (European Airshow Council) as the best professional airshow pilot to promote sponsors with best value.
+In 2007, he was honored by EAC (European Airshow Council) as the best professional airshow pilot.

 In 2011, he performed in the International Festival of Aviation held in Izmir/Turkey, combining the "Air Show Türkiye 2011" (the leading event of the Centennial celebrations of the Turkish Air Force (TuAF)) with the European Air Chiefs (EurAC) and the Global Air Chiefs Conferences.
-During the organisation he soloed among the most accomplished aerobatic teams of the world, as the only civilian professional aerobatic pilot from Turkey.
+During the organisation he soloed among aerobatic teams of the world.
+He was the only civilian professional aerobatic pilot from Turkey.

 Air show performances

-Ali İsmet Öztürk is best known by air show fans and enthusiasts for his action-packed displays which involve extreme positive and negative G maneuvers.
-His routines include many high energy gyroscopic maneuvers.
+Ali İsmet Öztürk is best known by air show fans and enthusiasts for his action-packed displays which involve positive and negative G maneuvers.
+His routines include high energy gyroscopic maneuvers.

-Today, Ali İsmet Öztürk elevates himself to the highest level of his potential simply by practicing continuously and creating new opportunities to learn from.
-He always pushes the boundaries by exploring the limits of both himself and his custom built biplane, "Purple Violet" while remaining well within his high margin of safety.
-He injects new maneuvers in his performance and re-arranges his routine in a continuous manner so that he can offer impressive displays to crowds each season.